frontity/frontity/.changeset/itchy-moles-enjoy.md

 "@frontity/html2react": minor
 ---

-Introduces a `replaceWPUrls` prop to the `Link` component and `link` processor that replaces all anchor tags with the `Link` component to make internal links work.
+Introduces a `replaceSourceUrls` prop to the `Link` component and `link` processor that replaces all anchor tags with the `Link` component to make internal links work.

 https://community.frontity.org/t/client-routing-for-internal-content-links/887